AdaptiveBS/dynamics365smb-docs/business-central/purchasing-how-process-purchase-returns-cancellations.md

 The purchase credit memo is removed and replaced with a new document in the list of posted purchase credit memos.

-## To create a purchase credit memo by copying a posted purchase invoice
+## Create a purchase credit memo by copying a posted purchase invoice

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Purchase Credit Memos**, and then choose the related link.
 2. Choose the **New** action to open a new empty purchase credit memo.